nemofq/pushbullet-go/README.md

 - (New) Supports i18n with 33 languages
 - (New) Unread count
 - (New) Quick share of current tab's link in the popup (default off, enable in options page)
+- (New) Play sound on notification (can be disabled in options page)

 ## Installation
 > **Note 3**: Requires Chrome 116+ for using `chrome.idle` API to maintain connection to Pushbullet's WebSocket server.